sarathcrajeevan/ai-zoology-drug-dev/6_main_notes/Glycolysis.md

-glycolysis derive from the word glyk
+glycolysis derive from the word glykys which means sweet or sugar and lysis which means splitting